Banshee

 “Fucking Awesome!!!!”

-The next day, I brought the scene up to them both.
+The next day, I brought the setup to them both.

-Shawny now had his color back, but they were both looking at me a little strangely.
+Shawny now had his color back, but they were looking at me strangely.

 The looks were looks of concern…